paudetseis/RfPy/docs/scripts.rst

 Looks for available receiver functions on disk and re-calculates them using different processing options.
 Station selection is specified by a network and station code.
-The database is provided as a `~stdb.StDb` dictionary.
+The database is provided as a :class:`~stdb.StDb` dictionary.

 Usage